-Dress Code The Student will be asked to change/modify clothing that is not within the Taos Academy Dress Code.
+- Dress Code The Student will be asked to change/modify clothing that is not within the Taos Academy Dress Code.
 Student will contact parent/guardian by phone.
 A parent/ guardian may bring appropriate clothing to the student and they may return to class as scheduled.
 Hats, hoodies & sunglasses may be taken by the adviser until the end of the class period or school day, or turned into dean/director for the day.
 Scrubs and shirts are available to cover up and remain in class.
-Any Infraction A student who REFUSES to correct their dress or use clothes provided by TA will call home.
+Any reaction A student who REFUSES to correct their dress or use clothes provided by TA will call home.
 Families will be notified to help correct the dress code issue or to pick the student up from campus.
 Referred Offenses - for offense(s) that are recorded as a referral with the Dean, families are notified by the Dean.
-TA staff strives to avoid making enforcement of dress code policy a power struggle and will exercise discretion; we ask the same consideration of our students and parents when they prepare to come to school each day The goal is a learning centered workplace.
+TA staff strives to avoid making enforcement of dress code policy a power struggle and will exercise discretion; we ask the same consideration of our students and parents when they prepare to come to school each day.
+The goal is a learning centered workplace.
 Habitual For a dress issue that is habitual (4th recorded offense with Dean) or insubordinate (usually a refusal to follow with this policy that escalates into an argument, or, multiple requests to modify clothing in a single day that clearly shows that the student is not willing to comply with this dress code) - Infractions (Insubordination) The student and parents will meet with the Director.
 Consequences may include CS, ISS or OSS as determined in the meeting.
-A student who elects to leave campus over a dress code issue is marked absent and unexcused for the remainder of the day.